jsilvestre/IC06-game/README.md

 * Reworking card gift with drag'n'drop [done]
 * Adding forced colonization concept [done]
-* Adding the bonus/malus cards in the card pool
+* Adding the bonus/malus cards in the card pool [done for malus]
 * Adding roles concept and their features
 ** "Brute" [done]
 ** "Pirate" : [done]